korzefi/bachelor_thesis/README.md

-# SARS-CoV-2 Spike Protein Mutation Prediction Pipeline
+# Protein Mutation Prediction Pipeline

-A comprehensive, modular pipeline for predicting amino acid mutations in SARS-CoV-2 Spike protein using recurrent neural networks.
+A comprehensive, automated, and generalizable pipeline for predicting amino acid mutations in proteins using recurrent neural networks.
+Originally designed for SARS-CoV-2 Spike protein, the pipeline now supports any protein with minimal configuration changes.
 This research focuses on understanding temporal mutation patterns through advanced machine learning techniques.

 ## 🚀 Quick Start